nicklaw5/helix/docs/extensions_docs.md

 })

-// see docs below to see what permissions and roles you can pass claims, err := client.ExtensionCreateClaims(broadcasterID, ExternalRole, client.FormBroadcastSendPubSubPermissions(), 0) if err != nil {
+// see docs below to see what pub-sub permissions you can pass claims, err := client.ExtensionCreateClaims(broadcasterID, client.FormBroadcastSendPubSubPermissions(), 0) if err != nil {
     // handle err
 }